-Microsoft further disrupts botnet, after initial efforts showed limited effect
+Microsoft further disrupts botnet after initial efforts showed limited effect

 “This is challenging work, and there is not always a straight line to success,” Burt wrote.

-Microsoft efforts may also have been helped by U.S. Cyber Command, which launched its own campaign against Trickbot in recent weeks.
-And last week, the European policy agency Europol arrested 20 people for allegedly belonging to an international ring that laundered millions of euros stolen by cybercriminals through malware schemes, and also aided Trickbot’s operators.
+Microsoft’s efforts may also have been helped by U.S. Cyber Command, which launched its own campaign against Trickbot in recent weeks.
+And last week, the European policy agency Europol arrested 20 people for allegedly belonging to an international ring that laundered millions of euros stolen by cybercriminals through malware schemes, and aided Trickbot’s operators.